 If you're asking me how much money you can make from this type of investing.
 Let's say that the average historical return is between 8.7 – 12.4%.
 That's a big return.

 Learn more by visiting the Fundrise and start investing in real estate today for as low as $500.

-How to get started: Fiverr is a website where freelancers, including those who have marketing skills, can pick up gigs and make some cash.
+Fiverr is a website where freelancers, including those who have marketing skills, can pick up gigs and make some cash.

-Signing up for Fiverr is easy.
+Signing up for Fiverr is straightforward.

-Visit the website, put in a few brief details, and start picking up jobs to earn some side hustle cash.
+Visit the website, put in a few brief details, and start picking up jobs to earn some hustle cash.